hvpham-yorku/project-group_14/doc/sprint0/competition.md

 Platforms like IMDb and Rotten Tomatoes focus primarily on providing movie information and ratings.
 Their model centers around data rather than interaction, so they don’t emphasize social features.
 For them to match Rateflix, they’d need to add user-driven tools like review ratings and interactive activity feeds.

 ### Focus on Individual Logging over the Community
-Letterboxd, while more community-oriented, focuses on personal logging and diary-style reviews without fully interactive social features.
-Rateflix differs by creating a truly social experience.
-Users can engage actively by rating others’ reviews, following friends, and joining discussions, building more of a community than a solitary log.
+Though Letterboxd has a community-driven aspect, it focuses more on personal logs and diary-style reviews.
+In contrast, Rateflix encourages social interaction, allowing users to rate reviews, follow friends, and participate in discussions.

 ### Shift to a Social Model
 For IMDb, Rotten Tomatoes, and Letterboxd to replicate Rateflix, they’d need to move beyond their current focus to a more dynamic community-centered model.
 This shift would require adding social feeds, following features, and tools for engagement, encouraging two-way interaction instead of limiting users to static reviews and ratings.